 Iconic Line

-“Now, can we talk about ladies?”
+“Now, can we talk about the ladies?”

-6. Pete Rose, Aqua Velva
+Pete Rose, Aqua Velva

 Pete Rose, the legendary Cincinnati Reds slugger, also has opinions about aftershave.
 And he’s happy to share them with a smitten female sports reporter.
 He’s all about keeping it simple, without fancy perfumes, bottles, or price tags.
 Why?
 Because according to Pete, “A man wants to smell like a man.”
 And that’s all it takes to make the reporter swoon.